 Social Media & Suicide

-About 46,000 people committed suicide in the United States in 2020, according to the Centers for Disease Control and Prevention (CDC).
-People commit suicide at a rate of 14 per 100,000.
+About 46,000 people died by suicide in the United States in 2020, according to the Centers for Disease Control and Prevention (CDC).
+People die by suicide at a rate of 14 per 100,000.
 Among children and young adults, 10 to 24, the suicide rate is 10.7 per 100,000, and suicide is the second-leading cause of death among this age group.

 While several studies have found a correlation between social media and internet use and suicide, determining a causal relationship between the two is difficult.
 Many factors contribute to an individual’s decision to end their life.
 However, researchers have determined that social media can increase the suicide risk in several ways while also potentially contributing to suicide prevention.